m0hamed-alaa/CarND-PID-Control-P8/README.md

 ## Reflection

->> PID controller :
+> PID controller :
 >>A proportional–integral–derivative controller is a control loop feedback mechanism widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
 A PID controller continuously calculates an error value as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively) which give the controller its name.

 There are different approaches to tune the PID controller gains Kp , Ki , Kd such as manual tuning , stochastic gradient descent and twiddle algorithms.
 I decided to go with the manual tuning following the tuning rules found in this [post](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops).

->>1.
+>1.
 Set all gains to zero.
->>2.
+>2.
 Increase the P gain until the response to a disturbance is steady oscillation.
->>3.
+>3.
 Increase the D gain until the the oscillations go away (i.e. it's critically damped).
->>4.
+>4.
 Repeat steps 2 and 3 until increasing the D gain does not stop the oscillations.
->>5.
+>5.
 Set P and D to the last stable values.
->>6.
+>6.
 Increase the I gain until it brings you to the setpoint with the number of oscillations desired.

+### P component

+It's is proportional to the cross track error.
+It has direct impact on the trajectory because the cotrol action makes the vehicle correct its direction in proportion to the error.If the proportional gain is high enough , the vehicle will overshoot and the larger values of P , the faster are the oscillations and this causes the vehicle to swivel hard left and right around the target trajectory.

+#### The effect of P controller can be watched [here](https://www.youtube.com/watch?v=4Zn5lMgn2UU)

+### D component

+It helps in damping the oscillations by introducing the D component which is proportional to the derivative of the error over time.
+When the vehicle has turned enough to reduce the error , the D component will sense that the error has been reduced and this causes the controller to apply a counter steering in order to converge to the target trajectory.

+#### The effect of PD  controller can be watched [here](https://www.youtube.com/watch?v=LYhUnZ8xbVU)

+### I component

+It's proportional to the sum of the previous cross track errors over time.It's used to eliminate the systematic biases such as steering drift and reduce the steady-state error.

+#### The effect of PID controller can be watched [here](https://www.youtube.com/watch?v=_DAz7sskXm4)

+---

+## PID tuning

 I started with the initial values
 ```